VolcanicInternet/blockchain-course-js/README.md

-# Blockchain PoC
+# Blockchain Course

-This is a simple PoC implementing a Blockchain network on top of JavaScript.
+In this course, we will start by implementing a simple Blockchain network PoC (Proof of Concept), on top of JavaScript.

 # Prerequisites